AliKhadivi/palm-migrate/README.md

 - `--testfiles`: Comma-separated list of files that have functions to be tested.
 For instance, this could be an `app.py` or `main.py` file for a Python app where your REST endpoints are.
 Include the full relative path.
 Default is `"app.py"`.

 - `--sourceport`: (Optional) Port for testing the unit tests file against the original app.
 No default value.
-If not included, GPT-Migrate will not attempt to test the unit tests against your original app.
+If not included, Palm-Migrate will not attempt to test the unit tests against your original app.

 - `--targetport`: Port for testing the unit tests file against the migrated app.
 Default is `8080`.